Arcanum XVI — La Maison Dieu (The Tower)

 Definition

-The French name — La Maison Dieu, the House of God — adds a layer the common English title obscures.
-The tower is not a secular building but a would-be temple.
+The French name adds a layer the English title obscures.
+La Maison Dieu — the House of God.
+Not a secular building but a would-be temple.
 Its builders intended it as a dwelling place for the divine.
 The lightning reveals that the divine cannot be housed in constructions of this kind.
-The catastrophe is sacred: what falls needed to fall, because what stood in its place prevented what could genuinely be built.
+What falls needed to fall.
+What stood in its place prevented what could genuinely be built.

 Tomberg's Reading (Letter XVI)